wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - **sd_r1/sd_r2:** The radii of the two SDs before the collision-coalescence.
 - **sd_n1/sd_n2:** The multiplicities of the two SDs before the collision-coalescence.
 - **num_col:** The number of coalescence events occurring between the pair of SDs within a coalescence time step.
+  - When sampling mode is active, only coalescence pairs involving sampled/tracked SDs are exported to `SD_coal_output_NetCDF_*`.
 3. **Dynamic Data Management:** Given the stochastic nature of coalescence events, the model employs dynamic memory allocation to manage the varying number of coalescence events that occur during each simulation time step.
 This approach ensures computational efficiency and prevents unnecessary memory allocation when coalescence events are infrequent.
 4. **Output Generation:** The coalescence data is output using the `sdm_coal_outnetcdf` subroutine, which writes detailed information about each event to **NetCDF** files (only NetCDF format is supported currently).
 This output format includes not only the identifiers and domain information of the colliding SDs but also the frequency of their interactions, enabling post-simulation analysis of the collision dynamics in a standardized and accessible format.